 30. The cross-border resource flows pillar covers resources extended to TOSSD-eligible recipient countries in support of sustainable development by bilateral and multilateral providers (Figure 2).
 The major breakdown is between grants and in-kind contributions on the one hand, and financial transactions on the other hand.
 No distinction is made between concessional and non-concessional transactions.
-Fesources mobilised from the private sector by official interventions are also included.
+Resources mobilised from the private sector by official interventions are also included.
 However, they are presented under a separate heading as the funds do not necessarily originate from the provider country and may even be domestic i.e. originate from the recipient country.
-[Officially-supported export credits are [excluded] [generally excluded] from TOSSD given that these operations are not generally designed with sustainable development objectives.]
+Officially-supported export credits extended in association with development finance or [explicitly designed to contribute to an SDG target][explicitly designed with sustainable development objectives] may also be included in TOSSD cross-border resource flows pillar"[Officially supported export credits are [excluded] [generally excluded] from TOSSD given that these operations are not generally designed with sustainable development objectives.]